VictoriaZQY/EM-Merge/README.md

 ├── sampling/ # the implementation of candidate sampling algorithms │   ├── logppt_sampling.py # the sampling algorithm of LogPPT
 │   └── LILAC_sampling.py # the sampling algorithm of LILAC
+│   └── EM-Merge_sampling.py # the sampling algorithm of EM-Merge
 ├── requirements.txt
 ├── openai_key.txt # the OpenAI api address and key
 └── README.md